Prevent talent from leaving: 6 pitfalls for leaders

 Tip: Intervene when necessary

 “It is fine to take a step back as a manager.
 But avoid going all the way to the laissez faire leadership style.
 Intervene when necessary.
-For example, when the results are disappointing, or during unexpected events like the COVID-19 outbreak.”
+For example, when the results are disappointing, or something unexpected happens.”
 According to Kodden, there is no such thing as a ‘self-managing team’.
 “They always need a leader to make the final decisions and ensure safety.”

 2. Not enough freedom

-Kodden explains that dominant leaders (in Dutch) want to standardise processes as much as possible.
-The manager makes the decisions and inspects the completed work.
-That does not leave enough room for the employees’ own insights and opinions.
-“They command or control their people, or meddle with too many details.”
-That presents the risk that employees can become overburdened, because they are not challenged enough, or do not get support for their ideas.
+A manager who makes all the decisions and inspects all the completed work does not leave enough room for employees’ own insights and opinions.
+“They command or control their people, or meddle with too many details,” explains Kodden, "With the risk that employees can become overburdened, because they are not challenged enough, or do not get support for their ideas."

 Tip: Give employees their own responsibilities